What You Need To Know About A Mueller Subpoena, Trump And The Russia Imbroglio

 Of course — the Constitution protects his right not to give evidence that would require he incriminate himself.

 That's the choice Trump's longtime attorney, Michael Cohen, made last month in responding to a federal lawsuit by the porn actress Stormy Daniels, who wants to escape the non-disclosure agreement she signed with Cohen and Trump.
 Cohen said he wouldn't give evidence in that proceeding because he also is dealing with a federal criminal investigation into his business practices in New York and battling prosecutors over evidence in that case.
-So a federal judge agreed to pause Daniels' lawsuit until this summer.
+So a federal judge agreed to pause Daniels's lawsuit until this summer.

 But there's a political dimension here as well.
 Trump has criticized people who invoke their 5th Amendment rights.
 "The mob takes the Fifth," as he has said.
 "If you're innocent, why are you taking the Fifth Amendment?"